Updated on August 24, 2022

 4. What Are the Divorce Laws in Texas?

-When getting a divorce, you should clearly understand all applicable state laws regarding:
+When getting a divorce, you should clearly understand all applicable state laws regarding the following matters:

-- The parties and their attorneys are gathering the necessary information for their case;
+The parties and their attorneys gather the necessary information for their case.

-The parties attempt to reach an agreement through negotiations or mediation; and
+The parties attempt to reach an agreement through negotiations or mediation.

 6. How Much Do You Charge?